 - MOZ – https://moz.com/beginners-guide-to-seo/keyword-research

 In general we find that these are reputable information sources:

 - Google’s YouTube Channel for Webmasters – https://www.youtube.com/channel/UCWf2ZlNsCGDS89VBF_awNvA

 About the Author

-Based on the Gold Coast, Tanya started helping Gold Coast and Brisbane based businesses with SEO twelve years ago.
+Based on the Gold Coast, Tanya started helping Gold Coast and Brisbane based businesses with SEO back in 2007.
 Today, her agency Blue Platypus Digital offers SEO services to businesses around Australia.